Chat Interface

 Context Window

-The number of messages to retain in the context.
-A larger value means a longer context and consumes more tokens:
+The number of messages to retain in context.
+A larger value means longer context and consumes more tokens:

-• >10: For complex tasks requiring longer memory (e.g., tasks that generate long texts step-by-step according to a writing outline, needing to ensure logical coherence of the generated context)
+• 10: For complex tasks requiring longer memory (e.g., generating long texts step-by-step according to an outline, where logical coherence of generated context is needed).

 Enable Message Length Limit (MaxToken)

-The maximum number of Tokens for a single response.
-In large language models, max token is a key parameter that directly affects the quality and length of the model's generated response.
+The maximum Token count for a single response.
+In large language models, max_tokens is a key parameter that directly affects the quality and length of the model's generated response.

-For example: When testing if a model is connected after filling in the key in CherryStudio, you only need to know if the model returns a message correctly, not specific content.
+For example: When testing if a model is connected in CherryStudio after entering the key, you only need to know if the model returns a message correctly, not specific content.
 In this case, setting MaxToken to 1 is sufficient.

-The MaxToken limit for most models is 32k Tokens, but some have 64k or even more.
-Specific details should be checked on the corresponding introduction page.
+Most models have a MaxToken limit of 32k Tokens, but some have 64k or even more.
+You need to check the corresponding introductory page for details.

-The exact setting depends on your needs, but you can also refer to the suggestions below.
+The specific setting depends on your needs, but you can also refer to the suggestions below.

 Stream output is a data processing method that allows data to be transmitted and processed in a continuous stream, rather than sending all data at once.
 This method allows data to be processed and output immediately after it is generated, greatly improving real-time performance and efficiency.

-In environments like the CherryStudio client, it essentially means a typewriter effect.
+In environments like the CherryStudio client, it simply means a "typewriter effect".

-When disabled (non-streaming): The model generates the information and outputs the entire segment at once (imagine receiving a message on WeChat);
+When off (non-streaming): The model generates the entire piece of information and outputs it all at once (imagine receiving a message on WeChat);

-When enabled: Outputs character by character.
-You can think of it as the large model sending you each character immediately after it's generated, until all are sent.
+When on: Output character by character.
+This can be understood as the large model sending you each generated character immediately until all characters are sent.

-If certain special models do not support streaming output, this switch needs to be turned off, such as o1-mini and others that initially only supported non-streaming.
+If certain specific models do not support stream output, this switch needs to be turned off, such as o1-mini which initially only supported non-streaming.

 Custom Parameters

-Adds extra request parameters to the request body, such as presence_penalty fields.
-Most people generally don't need this.
+Adds additional request parameters to the request body, such as presence_penalty, etc. Most people generally do not need to use this.

-The top-p, maxtokens, stream, and other parameters mentioned above are some of these parameters.
+The top-p, maxtokens, stream parameters mentioned above are among these parameters.

-Each model provider may have its own unique parameters, and you will need to find usage instructions in the provider's documentation.
+Each model provider has its own unique parameters, more or less.
+You need to find the usage method in the provider's documentation.

 • Custom parameters take precedence over built-in parameters.
-That is, if a custom parameter duplicates a built-in parameter, the custom parameter will overwrite the built-in parameter.
+That is, if a custom parameter duplicates a built-in parameter, the custom parameter will override the built-in parameter.

-• Using the setting Parameter Name:undefined can exclude a parameter.
+• Setting Parameter Name:undefined can exclude a parameter.

 Last updated